CONSTITUTION and BYLAWS

 SECTION VII Election & Term of Officers

-The officers of this congregation shall be elected by secret ballot in the following manner:
+The officers, Auditors, and the Board of Directors of this congregation shall be elected in the following manner:

-A. The Board of Elders shall be nominated according to Section V., B. of the Bylaws, and elected by a majority vote by secret ballot at the annual election meeting of the Voters' assembly in June.
+A. The Board of Elders shall be nominated according to Section V., B. of the Bylaws, and elected by a majority vote by show of hands or by secret ballot if requested by the voters assembly at the annual election meeting of the Voters' assembly in June.
 The term of the office shall be two years.

-B. The Board of Trustees shall be nominated according to Section V., B. of the Bylaws, except that Trustees must be twenty-one years of age or older, and elected by majority vote by secret ballot at the annual election meeting of the Voters' assembly meeting in June.
+B. The Board of Trustees shall be nominated according to Section V., B. of the Bylaws, and elected by majority vote by show of hands or by secret ballot if requested by the voters assembly at the annual election meeting of the Voters' assembly meeting in June.
 The term of office shall be two years.
-The term shall be so arranged or staggered that four (4) terms of office expire each year.
+The term shall be so arranged or staggered so that an approximate even number of terms of office expire each year.

-C. Other Officers shall be nominated according to Section V., B. of the Bylaws and elected by majority vote by secret ballot at the annual election meeting of the Voters' assembly in June.
+C. Other Officers shall be nominated according to Section V., B. of the Bylaws and elected by majority vote by show of hands or by secret ballot if requested by the voters assembly at the annual election meeting of the Voters' assembly in June.
 All terms of office shall be two years.

 A. The Church Council shall consist of the Pastor, the President of the Congregation, the Vice-President of the Congregation, the Recording Secretary, the Financial Secretary, the Treasurer, the Elders, the Trustees, Auditors, and the Directors of Evangelism, Parish Education, Stewardship, Youth, and Social Ministry.